Improvised weapon

 An improvised weapon is an object that was not designed to be used as a weapon but can be put to that use.
 They are generally used for self-defence or if the person is otherwise unarmed.
 In some cases, improvised weapons are commonly used by attackers in street fights, muggings, murders, gang warfare, during riots, or even during insurgencies, usually when conventional weapons such as firearms are unavailable or inappropriate.

 Improvised weapons are common everyday objects that can be used in a variety of defensive applications.
-The objects are not physically altered in any way in an effort to make them more functional as weapons.
-They are generally used in their normal state.
+The objects are generally used in their normal state; they are not physically altered in any way to make them more functional as weapons.

 Examples

 Other than items designed as weapons, any object that can be used to cause bodily harm can be considered an improvised weapon.
 Examples of items that have been used as improvised weapons include: